ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

        executable: true
        aliases: true

    - name: Copy a Load Library from a USS directory /home/loadlib to a new PDSE
      zos_copy:
        src: '/home/loadlib/'
        dest: HLQ.LOADLIB.NEW
        remote_src: true
        executable: true
        aliases: true

+   - name: Copy a file with ASA characters to a new sequential data set.
+     zos_copy:
+       src: ./files/print.txt
+       dest: HLQ.PRINT.NEW
+       asa_text: true